 How to treat Internet Addiction?

 Before you give your child their first digital screen technology – for example, a PC/ Cell phone / iPad / Notebooks – explain the dangers and what they need to know about internet safety, set passwords for their safety and have them sign a contract with you about their use of technology.

 Here is a printable version of a contract.

 Recognize that total abstinence from internet technology is neither possible nor desirable.

-Just as a sex addict cannot abstain from sex for life, or a food addict cannot stop eating altogether, so can an internet addict not abstain from the internet permanently.
-Computer use is a virtual necessity fro modern life.
-The goal is therefore to moderate use.
+Just as a sex addict cannot abstain from sex for life or a food addict cannot stop eating altogether, so can an internet addict not abstain from the internet permanently.
+Computer use is a virtual necessity for modern life.
+The goal is, therefore, to moderate use.
 For example: ”I will only use the computer for work, email and online banking.”
 Set bottom-line behaviours, for example ” I will never visit gambling or porn sites,” or ”I will never stay online when I am not working, or when my partner has gone to bed.”

 Please note professional help is likely to be required for true addiction.
-Commonly suggested therapies include motivational interviewing, Cognitive behavioral therapy, Dialectic therapy and family therapy.
+Commonly suggested therapies include motivational interviewing, Cognitive behavioural therapy, Dialectic therapy and family therapy.

 Parents dilemma in setting limits:

 Parents watch their child spend hours on digital media and are torn between the emotions of pride over their prodigy’s technical prowess, happiness that they are preparing their child for the future, and fear about the as yet incompletely known possible effects of all this technology use on their child’s brain and future.